wp-plugins/get-directions/readme.txt

 == Installation ==

 1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
-1. Get a free MapQuest API AppKey from http://developer.mapquest.com if you need further instrauctions on obtaining the key we created a short video here http://llocally.com/blog/2013/04/11/1476/
-1. Go to Settings>General and scroll down to find where to save your API key
 1. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently asked questions ==
-= how do I get the fre API AppKey? =
-You get the free MapQuest API AppKey from http://developer.mapquest.com if you need further instrauctions on obtaining the key we created a short video here http://llocally.com/blog/2013/04/11/1476/

 = how do I use the shortcode? = to display a map on the page use the short code [get-directions] with the appropriate parameters